LeonTosti/gaatleonnoglive.nl/README.md

 # gaatleonnoglive.nl
-Website that shows if om going live at Twitch
+Website that shows if i go live at Twitch

 This will be in Dutch